-learning in the every day: classic, creative play (and melissa & doug giveaway!)
+learning in the every day: classic, creative play

 As much as I am an advocate of parents being teachers for their children and helping their kiddos to build a solid foundation for learning waaaay before those children walk through the shining school doors, I am also a strong proponent of play.